PrimeBit is a brand-new cryptocurrency trading platform that gives users a new and unique way to trade crypto with leverage.

 Firstly, there are only 3 cryptocurrency assets that you can trade.
 While this could be good for beginners, crypto traders have become accustomed to a large array of assets to trade.
 They should introduce more options for the traders.

 Then it would also be great to see more in the way of funding options.
-Currently you can only fund in Bitcoin which means that users will first have to exchange their crypto to get Bitcoin to start trading.
+Currently you can only fund in Bitcoin & Tether which means that users will first have to exchange their crypto to get either BTC or USDT to start trading.
 This is the case even if you are trading the Litecoin or Ethereum futures.

 It would also have been great to see some additional material that would help traders learn about cryptocurrency trading and the MT5 platform.
 These are offered as standard at many exchanges and brokers.
 This material helps improve on the trading experience.